pinnaculum/galacteek/README.rst

 Mainly tested on Linux.
 The application relies heavily on quamash_ which should work with most platforms.
-Things relying on HTTPs (ipfs-search engine queries ..) might not work on Windows due to *ProactorEventLoop* being incompatible with SSL, and manual installation of go-ipfs_ is advised on this platform.
+Things relying on HTTPs (ipfs-search engine queries ..) might not work on Windows due to *ProactorEventLoop* being incompatible with SSL.
+Manual installation of go-ipfs_ is advised on this platform.

 Donations